chrismarquezz/classlink-integration-demo/BEST_PRACTICES.md

 **Practice:** For applications designed to handle data from multiple tenants simultaneously, the recommended best practice is to segregate data into separate DynamoDB tables for each tenant.

-**Benefit:** This ensures strict data isolation and security, preventing any possibility of one tenant's data being accidentally exposed to another.
+**Benefit:** This ensures strict data isolation and security, preventing any possibility of one tenant's data being accidentally exposed to another tenant's data.

 ---